Free - Server-side FFmpeg - No registration

 What is sample rate conversion and why do I need it?

 Sample rate is the number of audio samples captured per second.
 44,100 Hz (CD standard) and 48,000 Hz (video standard) are the most common.
 When your audio file does not match your project's sample rate - for example a 44.1 kHz music track in a 48 kHz video project - the audio will play back at the wrong speed or pitch unless it is resampled.
-Sample rate conversion recomputes the waveform at the new rate without changing pitch or duration.
+Sample rate conversion (also called resampling, or sample rate changing) recomputes the waveform at the new rate without changing pitch or duration.

 What is the difference between the online tool and the Windows app?